r-devel/r-dev-web/WindowsBuilds/R-devel/howto.md

 Like Rtools4, but unlike Msys2 default, the home directory in `bash` is the user profile (e.g. `C:\Users\username`).

-As a next step to install R from source, download and unpack Tcl/Tk bundle from [here](https://cran.r-project.org/bin/windows/Rtools/rtools42/files/), a file named such as `tcltk-4983-4987.zip`.
+As a next step to install R from source, download and unpack the Tcl/Tk bundle from [here](https://cran.r-project.org/bin/windows/Rtools/rtools42/files/), a file named such as `tcltk-4983-4987.zip`, then download the R sources.
-Download R sources.

 ```
 TCLBUNDLE=tcltk-4983-4987.zip